-TESE 824 - Identification, Assessment, and Evaluation for Gifted/Talented Education.......3 hours
+TESE 824 - Identification, Assessment, and Evaluation

-- Prereq: TESE 822P or TESE 823P or departmental permission - This in-depth course provides the student with the knowledge and concepts of basic statistics necessary to understand and administer selected assessment instruments used in the identification of gifted and talented learners.
+This in-depth course provides the student with the knowledge and concepts of basic statistics necessary to understand and administer selected assessment instruments used in the identification of gifted and talented learners.
 The process and multiple strategies of identification will be a major focus to prepare the student to develop and/or improve current identification procedures.
 An additional focus will be on multiple strategies for the assessment of the gifted/talented learner's work in the classroom.
 Developing a beginning understanding of the difference between student and program evaluation will be the final focus.